On subgroups generated by small classes in finite groups: Abstract

 \section{Abstract}

-Let $G$ be a finite group and $M(G)$ be the subgroup of $G$ generated by all elements of $G$ that lie in the conjugacy classes of the two smallest sizes.
-Martin Isaacs proved several results regarding the nilpotency class of $M(G)$ and $F(M(G))$, where $F(M(G))$ denotes the Fitting subgroup of $M(G)$.
-We generalize the result of Isaacs which deals with the nilpotency class of $M(G)$.
+Let $G$ be a finite group and $M(G)$ be the subgroup of $G$ generated by all non-central elements of $G$ that lie in the conjugacy classes of the smallest size.
+Recently several results have been proved regarding the nilpotency class of $M(G)$ and $F(M(G))$, where $F(M(G))$ denotes the Fitting subgroup of $M(G)$.
+We prove some conditional results regarding the nilpotency class of $M(G)$.